samueldsingh/data-engineering/sql/2-basic-operations.md

 The result includes all customers and their orders, and customers without orders or orders without customers.

--`SELF JOIN`: A self join is a type of SQL join operation in which a table is joined with itself.
+- `SELF JOIN`: A self join is a type of SQL join operation in which a table is joined with itself.
 In other words, you treat a single table as if it were two separate tables and then perform a regular join operation between these two "virtual" tables.
 A self join is often used to establish relationships between rows within the same table based on related columns.

 ```
 SELECT alias1.column_name, alias2.column_name